A List of Essential Woodworking Tools for Beginners

 I always temporarily lose my tape measure so it’s nice to have two on hand.
 This two-pack is the same price as one: Lexivon (2-Pack) 25 Ft Tape Measures (Click HERE for the Current Price).

-I use my hand plane for trimming portions of wood that would take a lot of time to sand down.
+There are a few types of planes but a basic hand plane is great for trimming portions of wood that would take a lot of time to sand down.
 For example, warped doors on an old china cabinet can be planed down to fit better.
-I like this smaller hand plane (Stanley Hand Tools Trimming Plane) or you can go with a larger block plane.
+I like this smaller hand plane for small surfaces (Stanley Hand Tools Trimming Plane) or you can go with a larger 12-inch versions.

 Renovated Faith: What’s in a Name?